Providing Newborn Kitten Care

 Feeding mom kitten food is recommended, this will give her the extra calories that a nursing mom needs.
 Don't forget that mom cat will also need constant access to clean fresh water.

-The best thing a new baby cat knows how to do naturally is to suckle.
+The best thing a new baby cat knows how to do naturally is to suckle and they need to eat within a few hours of birth.

 In healthy kittens, this trait will be strong and instinctive.
 Newborn kittens will slowly and steadily put on weight if they are developing as they are supposed to.